-Rather than running the business alone, consider the benefits having a partner or bringing in a co-shareholder.
-It's a good way of obtaining complimentary skills - for example, you may be good at developing the business but lack sales, marketing or financial skills.

-There are advantages and disadvantages to a limited company structure:

-Advantages Disadvantages It may be easier to raise finance.
-More administration.
-In theory, a company offers personal Your financial statements are publically protection from your business debts (this available in an abbreviated form (less protection is reduced if you have to give information is reported if your company personal guarantees). qualifies as a micro-entity).
-It is much easier for your family, relatives and others to become involved in the running of the business as they can be made directors without you losing any control.
-Some suppliers and lenders prefer to deal with a company.
+Rather than running the business alone, consider the benefits to having a partner or bringing in a co-shareholder.
+It's a good way of obtaining complimentary skills - for example, you may be good at developing the business but lack sales, marketing or financial skills. is reduced if you have to give personal guarantees.
+It is much easier for your family, relatives and others to become involved in the running of the business given a company structure (they can be made directors without you losing any control), and some suppliers and lenders prefer to deal with a company.

-It can be better to start off as a sole trader or partnership and incorporate later if you expect your business to take a while to become profitable, as losses from a sole trader business or partnership can be offset against your other income for the previous three years.
-It is more difficult to change business structures in the opposite direction.
+Sometimes it is best to start off as a sole trader or partnership, and to then incorporate later.
+This can be beneficial if you expect your business to take a while to become profitable, as losses from a sole trader business or partnership can be offset against your other income for the previous three years.
+It is much more difficult to change business structures in the opposite direction.